merge/coda-tools/README.md

 # coda-tools
 tools to play with i.MX VPU firmware binaries

+These tools are in a very early development phase and do ***not*** behave like they should.
+Please don't use them!

 ## imx_vpu_fw_cleaner
 This tool removes (overwrites with zero) parts of the binary firmware file.